Authored by the expert who managed and guided the team behind the Laos Property Pack

 Do banks lend to US citizens in Laos in 2026?

-The main reason some banks in Laos are hesitant to lend to American borrowers specifically is the reporting burden imposed by US regulations, which requires foreign financial institutions to share account information with the IRS and creates additional compliance work for the bank.
+The main reason some banks in Laos are hesitant to lend to American borrowers specifically is that US reporting obligations under FATCA require foreign financial institutions to report American account holders to the IRS, which creates an extra administrative and compliance burden that smaller Lao banks prefer to avoid entirely.

 There is a full document dedicated to mortgage for foreigners in our pack covering the property buying process in Laos.